 Let’s talk about the first stage of reinforcing change, collecting and analyzing feedback.
 Its three steps are:

-- Listen to employees and gather feedback
+- Listening to employees and gather feedback

-It is important to follow-up with employees to understand how the change is working.
+It is important to follow up with employees to understand how the change is working.
 Many teams fall into the trap of completing their change management checklist without listening to what employees have to say.
 The feedback you gather will be helpful in developing corrective actions and post-implementation change management activities.

 Download the Employee Feedback Template.

 2. Auditing Compliance

 Changes are successful when they are fully implemented and embraced in an organization.
 Auditing performance ensures that the change is taking place and that the business is realizing the full benefit of the new improvement.